runexec/chp/README.md

 #### Session handling, Cookies, and Compojure

-Because CHP is Compojure based, you can use Compojure and Ring extensions.
+Because CHP is based on Compojure, you can use Compojure and Ring extensions.
 Already included, but not loaded by default, the lib-noir library is a great helper library for Clojure web development.

 1. [lib-noir API](http://yogthos.github.io/lib-noir/index.html)